romazu/arxivql/README.md

     arxiv.Search(id_list=["2303.08774v5"])   # -> 2303.08774v5
     arxiv.Search(id_list=["2303.08774v99"])  # -> obscure error
     ```

+- Empty query matches all article, i.e., no filtering is applied.

+- There are some other unintuitive API quirks:
+  - Query `all:-` (or just `-`) matches actual "-" character across different article fields.
+But `ti:-` and `abs:-` match nothing.
+  - Query `all:atte?tion` works as expected, but `abs:atte?tion` returns only 5 matches and `ti:atte?tion` returns zero matches.
+  - Queries `ti:atten?` and `ti:atten*` return identical results, as if "attention" was searched for.
+But `ti:attent?` returns nothing.
+This is probably because the stem of "attention" is "attent", which matches `atten?` but not `attent?`.
+  - And likely more.

 # arXiv Categories Taxonomy
 The arXiv taxonomy consists of three hierarchical levels: group → archive → category.